LSeu-Open/AIEnhancedWork/README.md

 | [PlusAI](https://www.plusdocs.com/)               |  An advanced AI tool that integrates with Google Slides and Google Docs to assist users in creating professional presentations and well-written documents efficiently. | Proprietary   | Paid       |
 | [SlidesPilot](https://www.slidespilot.com/)       | An innovative tool designed to streamline the creation of professional and visually appealing presentation slides.                                                     | Proprietary   | Freemium   |

-### Video transcription and summaries
+### Audio and Video transcription and summaries

-AI video transcription and summarization tools use NLP and computer vision to quickly and accurately extract insights from video content.
+AI audio and video transcription and summarization tools use NLP and computer vision to quickly and accurately extract insights from video content.
 They automate the transcription and summary process, saving time and reducing errors, so users can focus on analysis and interpretation.

 | Tool                                                       | Description                                                                                                 | Licence     | Pricing   |
 |------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|:-----------:|:---------:|